Nicconike/AutomatedGo/README.md

 ## Contributing

-Star⭐ and Fork🍴 the Repo to start with your feature request(or bug) and experiment with the project to implement whatever Idea you might have and sent the Pull Request through 🤙
+Star⭐ and Fork🍴 the repo to support and start with your feature request(or bug) and experiment with the project to implement whatever new idea you might have and send the pull request through 🤙

 Please refer [Contributing.md](https://github.com/Nicconike/AutomatedGo/blob/master/.github/CONTRIBUTING.md) to get to know how to contribute to this project.
 And thank you for considering to contribute.